 This is a complete set of images of the UDA’s “Freedom Corner” along Newtownards Road, Belfast.
-The Cuchulainn mural is in its second incarnation (for the first, see Defender Of Ulster From Irish Attacks).
-Its use as a loyalist icon rest on the theory that the people of mythical Ulster are different from those in the rest of Ireland and are related to ancient Scots: Dalaradia was “was a kingdom of the Cruthin in the north-east of Ireland and parts of Scotland in the first millennium.”
-The “Ulster Nation” flag/shield is a St Patrick’s cross on a blue background with six-pointed star and red hand, the flag of the Ulster (Northern Ireland) independence movement.
+The use of Cuchulainn as a loyalist icon (the mural is in its second incarnation – for the first, see Defender Of Ulster From Irish Attacks) rests on the theory that the people of mythical Ulster are different from those in the rest of Ireland and are related to ancient Scots: Dalaradia was “was a kingdom of the Cruthin in the north-east of Ireland and parts of Scotland in the first millennium.”
+The “Ulster Nation” flag/shield (which also appears in the final image) is a St Patrick’s cross on a blue background with six-pointed star and red hand, the flag of the Ulster (Northern Ireland) independence movement.

 M02370 M02371 M02372 M02373 M02374 M02376 M02377 M02378 M02387

 A Celtic cross, the dying Cú Chulainn, pikes, and the Tricolour and Starry Plough are used to adorn a roll of honour for deceased members of IRA Belfast Brigade, 2nd battalion, B company.
 Springfield Road, Belfast.

 Copyright © 2002 Peter Moloney